torizoemitchell/q3assessmentpractice1/README.md

 - [ ] Styling your components with bootstrap or materialize (note: this requires importing them into your App and adding appropriate classes to your HTML)
 - Use immutable pattern when manipulating the state of the messages
 - [ ] Add components to:
-+ List all Messages displaying name, message and created_at date & time
++ List all Messages displaying name, message.
+Include a "Delete" icon or button next to the message.
 + Add a new Message (include a button to hide/show the compose form)
 + Delete a Message
++ Add a Toolbar at the top with a search filter and a display of the count of the messages.
+The filter should work with the message and name attributes and reset to the original message list when it is cleared.
 + Bonus: Add update functionality
 + Bonus: Use Redux for you state management
 - [ ] Make a production build of your app and deploy the static assests to surge.
 Hint: